aardvark-platform/aardvark.base/README.md

 simply rebuild all again and it should work this time.

 ##License
-Aardvark libraries are free to use: http://www.apache.org/licenses/LICENSE-2.0.txt
+Aardvark libraries are free to use: [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt).

-Copyright © 2014,2015,2016 VRVis Zentrum für Virtual Reality und Visualisierung Forschungs-GmbH, Donau-City-Strasse 1, A-1220 Wien, Austria. http://www.vrvis.at.